ruyiq/ruyiq.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello!
-My name is Ruyi Qu.
-I am a alumini of the University of Toronto specializing in Math & Probability and meanwhile majoring in Cognitive Science - Computational Cognition.
+Hello, this is Ruyi Qu.
+I graduated from the University of Toronto in Steptember 2022 majoring in both mathematics and cognitive science.

-I have gained a background in programming languages and software including Python, Java, R, SAS, MySQL, and Tableau as well as in using different libraries such as NumPy, SciPy, Pandas, Scikit-Learn, PyTorch, Keras, TensorFlow, Matplotlib, and Seaborn.
+I have gained a background in programming languages and software including (but not limited to) C++, Python, Java, R as well as  using different libraries such as NumPy, SciPy, Pandas, Scikit-Learn, PyTorch, Keras, TensorFlow, Matplotlib, and Seaborn.

 Besides all, I enjoy reading in my leisure time.
+You are welcome to contact me and start a conversation if you have a similar interest.